Political boss: History

-The appearance of bosses has been common since the Roman Republic, and remain fairly common or maybe widespread today.
 In Spanish America, Brazil, Spain, and Portugal political bosses called caciques hold power in many places, while in Italy they are often referred to as ras.
-Bosses were a major part of the political landscape during the 19th and early 20th centuries in the United States, such as the political machine of Tammany Hall, which controlled financing of campaigns and influence via owing of favors to arrange patronage public appointments.
+Bosses were a major part of the political landscape during the 19th and early 20th centuries in the United States, such as the political machines of Tammany Hall in New York City and the Choctaw Club in New Orleans, which controlled financing of campaigns and influence via owing of favors to arrange patronage public appointments.

 In the Southern United States, charismatic populist politicians like Huey Long commanded large networks of supporters.
-Similar practices existed in the northern cities, particularly New York City, where Boss Tweed (arguably the most infamous political boss) wielded control over the powerful Democratic political machine.
+Similar practices existed in the northern cities, particularly New York City, where Boss Tweed wielded control over the powerful Democratic political machine.
 In Denver, Colorado, during the 1890s Jefferson Randolph "Soapy" Smith operated as the Republican party boss and political fixer.

 Charles Brayton exercised great influence over the politics of turn of the 20th century Rhode Island.
 He exemplified rural bossism within the Republican Party.
-Chicago had numerous colorful bosses, such as Democrats Hinky Dink and Bathhouse John.
+Chicago had numerous colorful bosses, such as Democrats Hinky Dink and Bathhouse John, and Pat Marcy.
 Chicago's Republican counterparts included Big Bill Thompson, who became mayor in the 1920s.
 One of Chicago's most iconic figures was longtime mayor and chairman of the Cook County Democratic Committee Richard J. Daley, who had a major voice in state and national Democratic politics.
-With a few exceptions in the Southwest, such as Phoenix, most large cities of 100,000 or more in the early 20th century had machine organizations, and usually claimed one or more local bosses, most of which were Democrats.
+With a few exceptions in the Southwest, such as Phoenix, most large cities of 100,000 or more in the early 20th century had machine organizations, and usually claimed one or more local bosses, most of whom were Democrats.
 Some had a major impact and hold on state politics, such as E. H. Crump in Memphis, Tennessee.
 A few bosses had reputations as reformers, such as Frank Hague of Jersey City.

 Political bosses exist today.
 Politico in 2019 described insurance executive George Norcross as New Jersey's "most powerful unelected official", with "nearly uncontested control of South Jersey's Democratic machine".

 An October 2020 article in The Bulwark argued that Donald Trump's appeal to white working-class voters in the 2016 United States presidential election was driven by the same kind of paternalistic and localist mentality that was exploited by the Democratic political bosses of the early 20th century.
-An April 2022 The New York Times article portrayed him as a modern party boss during his post-presidency.
+An April 2022 New York Times article portrayed him as a modern party boss during his post-presidency.